Canon 300D vs Nikon D5200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 300D and Nikon D5200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 300D and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the 300D and the D5200 have been discontinued, but can regularly be found used on ebay.
 The 300D was replaced by the Canon 350D, while the D5200 was followed by the Nikon D5300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 300D and D5200 can be found, respectively, in the Canon 300D Manual (free pdf) or the online Nikon D5200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 300D and the Nikon D5200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.